Debanjannnn/Flare-Demo/README.md

-## RainbowKit + Wagmi Integration (Celo Sepolia Testnet)
+## RainbowKit + Wagmi Integration (Flare Testnet)

-This app connects wallets via RainbowKit and uses Wagmi/viem to interact with a Celo-compatible smart contract.
+This app connects wallets via RainbowKit and uses Wagmi/viem to interact with a Flare-compatible smart contract.

 ### Install dependencies